 3 GO TO THE THEATRE

 This is another thing I’ve enjoyed over the past few weeks – live premieres of West End theatre shows on YouTube!
+You have the option to view YouTube without ads, enhancing your evening’s enjoyment.
 Andrew Lloyd Webber’s The Shows Must Go On channel offers one free screening of a musical each Friday night and they only announce the next show around the middle of the week so I don’t yet know what musical it will be this weekend.
 The performance is only available to watch for 48 hours after the Friday night live premiere – so you can still enjoy it on Saturday night too.

 I watched Jesus Christ Superstar for the first time a couple of Friday’s ago and my husband and I got dressed up for the theatre last weekend when we ‘went’ to see Phantom of the Opera.
 These are productions I’ve never had the chance to watch in the past as I don’t get to the West End as often as I’d like so it’s exciting for me to see something new.
 And it was nice to still be able to enjoy a theatre performance after our booking for Priscilla Queen of the Desert was cancelled this month.
 Plus, we could enjoy snacks and drinks on our sofa without worrying about rustling sweet wrappers annoying other audience members!